Flame weeders. (single and five row).

 Flame weeders can be used in two distinct ways;

 1, To burn seed posing a threat, mainly the purpose of a single torch flame weeder.

-- There are two models, one with a squeeze handle giving you strong flame only when you need it, convienient to use and one without. with We sell the one with the squeeze valve.
+There are two models, one with a squeeze handle giving you strong flame only when you need it, convenient to use and one without. with We sell the one with the squeeze valve.

-Aussie Flame Weeders five torch weeders with shroud are designed for this most efficiently both in time, gas and ongoing expense as it comfortably carries the larger bottle, only costing a few dollars more than the backpack size but double in capacity, this could be a saving of upto $100 per year on a third acre plot.
-The method involves heating , not burning the baby weeds.
+Five torch flame weeders are designed for this most efficiently both in time, gas and ongoing expense as they easily use the larger bottle, only costing a few dollars more than the backpack size but double in capacity, this could be a saving of up to $100 per year on a third acre plot.
+The method involves heating, not burning young weeds.
 Once the cells are heated the weed will collapse.

 This tends to be quite wasteful with a single torch as you loose efficiency from not having a shroud and the for a strip of bed you need to go back and forth a few times, trebling the time taken.

 3, An alternative to the five torch is a stainless steel flame shroud from 'Neversink Tools' Tennessee that fits on the Red Dragon, either the 400 BTU/hour or the 100 BTU.
 The later is my choice.
 These shrouds have a light weight roller, the same as a Johnny's six row seeder, they cover half a bed width, 350mm at a time, still relatively quick and efficient.
 The advantages of the shroud are on a smaller market garden or Urban farm as they take less space, are easy to lift and on the smaller plot are not as expensive to run.
-They represent good value to the new farmer at a third of the cost of a five torch and are equally high quality.
+They represent good value to both market farmer and gardener at a third of the cost of a five torch and are a robust high quality.